asapsav/scMagic/README.md

 # scMagic
-AI co-pilot for scRNA-seq analysis
+AI co-pilot for scRNA-seq analysis.
+Serves as valuable tool that can handle computational and data-driven tasks, leaving researchers more time for conceptual work.
 > This repository is, I cannot stress this enough, very experimental.
 Do not use it as a dependency.

 ## Who?